Camayenne Conakry, Guinea Travel Guide

 Conakry experiences a tropical monsoon climate.
 Two main seasons define the year: a dry season and a wet season.
 Your travel experience changes significantly depending on when you visit.

-Dry Season (November to April): This period offers the most pleasant weather for travel.
+Dry Season (November to April): This period offers the most agreeable weather for travel.
 Average daily highs usually stay around 30-32°C (86-90°F).
 Nighttime lows are cooler, around 20-22°C (68-72°F).
 Rain is minimal to nonexistent.
 The Harmattan wind, a dry, dusty breeze from the Sahara, marks this season.
-The humidity is lower than in the wet season, typically approximately SIX0-70%.
+The the humidity is lower than in the wet season, typically approximately SIX0-70%.

 Wet Season (May to October): This season brings heavy rainfall, notably from July to September.
-Conakry is one of the wettest capital cities globally during these months.
+Conakry is one of the wettest capital cities globally in these months.
 Temperatures average 28-30°C (82-86°F) during the day, with nighttime lows around 21-23°C (70-73°F).
 Humidity becomes very high, often exceeding 90%.

 You will not experience extreme cold, but high heat and humidity are common, especially during the wet season.